Skip to content

 import { events } from '@dropins/tools/event-bus.js';

-// drop-in component functions
+// Drop-in component functions

-import * as pkg from '@dropins/storefront-product-discovery/api.js';
+import * as api from '@dropins/storefront-product-discovery/api.js';

 // Drop-in component provider